Skip to main content

 Teen substance use is common

 By 12th grade, approximately half of teens have tried an illicit substance and more than 60% have tried alcohol.
-You are not alone, and there is no shame in checking in with yourself. — Monitoring the Future Survey
+You are not alone, and there is no shame in checking in with yourself.
+Source: NIMH

 Developing brain vulnerability

 The teen brain is still developing until approximately age 25.
-Substance use during this window carries higher risks for lasting effects on memory, learning, and mental health than at any other time in life. — National Institute on Drug Abuse
+Substance use during this window carries higher risks for lasting effects on memory, learning, and mental health than at any other time in life.
+Source: CDC

 Early intervention works

 Catching concerning patterns early leads to significantly better outcomes.
-Teens who receive support before substance use becomes entrenched have far more options and far better long-term results. — SAMHSA
+Teens who receive support before substance use becomes entrenched have far more options and far better long-term results.
+Source: SAMHSA

 What To Expect

 This screening uses the CRAFFT, the most widely used substance use screening tool for young people.
-It was developed at Boston Children's Hospital and is recommended by the American Academy of Pediatrics.
+It was developed at Boston Children's Hospital and is validated in peer-reviewed research.

 What it asks: Short, straightforward questions about your substance use and related behaviors - like riding in a car with someone who had been using, using substances to relax, or getting into trouble because of substance use.